The Federal and NSW Governments are delivering a number of programs and resources to support businesses.

 Covid-19 Disaster Payment

-From 29 July, the COVID-19 Disaster Payment will increase from:
+From 29 July, the COVID-19 Disaster Payment increased from:

 - $600 to $750 if a person has lost 20 or more hours of work a week